elliohow/fMRI_ROI_Analysis_Tool/docs/installation.rst

 .. note::
     Make sure Python version |python_version| is used for installation.

+    Installation as well as opening fRAT for the first time may take a while.

 **1. Install pipx.
-This will create an isolated environment for the fRAT application and will allow you to run it from anywhere**::
+This creates an isolated environment for the fRAT application and will allow you to run it from anywhere**::

     brew install pipx